 How Has SEO Changed – and What is it Today?

 Content has taken a larger and larger more meaningful role in search, and Google has adjusted to reward sites developing unique content and positive user experience more and more.
-This trend will continue through 2014, as one of Google’s main goals is providing a positive user experience in search.
+This trend will continue through through the years, as one of Google’s main goals is providing a positive user experience in search.
 Some believe that this switch has reduced the need for professional SEOs in the market.
 Indeed, recently, Jill Whalen – a veteran in the SEO world, announced that she is retiring from being a professional SEO, because Google “finally got it right”.

 In general, I don’t agree.
 As a business, the need to optimize your website and all of your online assets, resources and content hasn’t changed (and won’t in the future) – no matter how much better Google, or Bing, or future search gets at predicting which content is the best candidate.
 The way in which you need to strategize your content and go about performing optimization, outreach and targeting has.